Public engagement: In science and technology

 The movement for public engagement in science and technology grows out of a paradox: the steadily increasing number of ways citizens can learn about science has not always been matched by increased levels of scientific knowledge or sophistication among citizens.
 There are nearly one hundred science and technology museums in North America alone, numerous science blogs (the aggregation site, ScienceBlogs, reported 152 thousand posts and 3.3 million comments for 61 blogs alone before it closed in October 2017), and a proliferating number of science magazines.

 However, surveys of scientific literacy show a long term pattern in which Americans have only a moderate understanding of basic scientific facts and concepts.
 In 1992, only 59% of adults sampled could give correct answers to a series of scientific terms and concepts; in 2008 the number was 64%.
-But in 2010, the presentation of these same measures of scientific literacy became controversial.
+But in 2010, the validity of these measures of scientific literacy became controversial.
 Americans performed much worse on questions about evolution and the Big Bang theory than respondents from different countries.
-These differences disappeared when short caveats like, "According to the theory of Evolution..." were added to the questions – pointing to a larger conflict between scientific knowledge and personal beliefs in the U.S. Another survey found widening gaps in knowledge of nanotechnology between the most and least educated.
-Knowledge gaps also exist between different levels of education different media use.
-These gaps between education levels and knowledge make public engagement with science complex.
+These differences disappeared when short caveats like, "According to the theory of Evolution..." were added to the questions – pointing to a larger conflict between scientific knowledge and personal beliefs in the U.S. Another survey found widening gaps in knowledge of nanotechnology between the most and least educated, highlighting the knowledge gaps that exist between different levels of education and the challenges they present for public engagement with science.

-On the other hand, modern information technologies including the Internet have shown potential to close education-based knowledge gaps.
-One study found increased science Internet and television use had potential to narrow or reduce knowledge gaps that are based on educational discrepancies.

 To address this disconnect and complexity, there have been calls for new ways of connecting citizens with science in hopes that citizens can do more than respond passively to choices made by experts, and instead actually contribute to shaping science policy as it is made.
-This engagement of different publics in the policymaking process happens through the flow of information between the relevant publics and the sponsor of the engagement (e.g., policy makers, experts, scientists, community organizations).
+This engagement of different publics in the policymaking process happens through the bidirectional flow of information and interaction between the relevant publics and the sponsor of the engagement (e.g., policy makers, experts, scientists, community organizations).